dotnet/msbuild/documentation/High-level-overview.md

 ## Parallelism
 Parallelism for MSBuild is implemented at project level.
 Each project is assigned to different working nodes, which will execute the tasks at the same time, with the Scheduler organizing sequence and work division.
 Within project targets run sequentially, however they can have parallelism implemented independently within tasks.

-For multi-targeted builds parallelism works slightly different.
+For multi-targeted builds parallelism is a specific case with some extra work before the build.
 The outer build produces a list of projects to build.
 This list contains the same project file with a different metadata for the target framework.
 This list is then passed to the MSBuild execute target so it can be built in parallel.

 ### Processes and nodes
 When a new build is started, MSBuild starts a process that runs some setup code and prepares itself to start a build.
 The process of defining the scheduler differs slightly depending on the environment the build is being executed.